4 min read

 1. Implement a "Reject All" Parity

 Your cookie banner must make it just as easy to "Reject All" as it is to "Accept All."
 Hidden reject buttons or multi-step opt-outs are now strictly classified as Dark Patterns—see the EDPB Cookie Banner Taskforce report.
+Learn more: Cookie banner compliance guide.

 2. Verified Prior Consent Logic

 Non-essential cookies (analytics, marketing, personalization) must be programmatically blocked until the user provides affirmative consent (ePrivacy Art 5(3), GDPR Art 7).
+See: How to detect cookies loading before consent.

 3. Precision Cookie Classification